chipsalliance/rocket-chip/README.md

 	Listening on port 9823
 	Attempting to accept client socket

+You can also use the `emulator-freechips.rocketchip.system-DefaultConfigRBB-debug` version instead if you would like to generate VCD waveforms.

+Please note that if the argument `--rbb-port` is not passed, a default free TCP port on your computer will be chosen randomly.

 ### 4) Launch OpenOCD

-We first need to ensure the OpenOCD has been generated.
-Generally it is in `$(RISCV)/bin/openocd`.
-We then define a configuration file that is going to define the RBB port we will use, which is in our case `9823`.
+You will need a RISC-V Enabled OpenOCD binary.
+This is installed with riscv-tools in `$(RISCV)/bin/openocd`, or can be compiled manually from riscv-openocd.
+OpenOCD requires a configuration file, in which we define the RBB port we will use, which is in our case `9823`.

     $ cat cemulator.cfg
     interface remote_bitbang